Forest City Velodrome

 The Forest City Velodrome is an indoor cycling facility in London, Ontario, Canada.
 The building was constructed in 1963 as the London Gardens, home to the London Knights ice hockey team.
 In 1994 it was renamed London Ice House.
 In early 2005 it was remodeled into the Forest City Velodrome by local cycling enthusiast and track racer Rob Good and Albert Coulier's Apollo Velodrome Systems company.

 It is one of two velodromes in Ontario and one of five indoor cycling facilities in all North America.

 The Forest City Velodrome is the shortest permanent velodrome in the world, measuring 138 metres with 50-degree bankings and 17-degree straights.

 The Forest City Velodrome runs several programs designed to encourage recreational cycling and develop competitive cyclists.
 Learn to ride programs introduce new riders to track cycling.
 Organized drills help cyclists hone their skills.
 Frequent recreational sessions give riders of various skill levels time to ride on the track for fun, fitness and training.
 Periodic race nights develop racing skills and give spectators the chance to learn about and enjoy track cycling events.
 In 2013, the track hosted the Ontario Provincial Track Championships.

 The building that is now called the Forest City Velodrome has gone through many alterations over the years.
 One of its more famous moments took place in February 1968 when Johnny Cash proposed to June Carter on stage during a performance.

 2019 24-Hour Track Attack

 In February 2019, Canadian Hour record-holder and former National Team cyclist Ed Veal rode the Forest City Velodrome for 24 hours to set a new Canadian record for distance covered over the period, and to raise money to support upgrades and renovations of the facility.
 Over $50,000 was raised by the event.
 Members of the Forest City Velodrome contributed to the event as support riders for Veal during the event.

+2023 Closure announcement

+In June 2023 the Executive announced that due to an inability to come to agreement with the landlord on a lease extension the facility would close effective June 30, 2023.

+2023 Closer Announcement cancelled

+As the closure was the sole decision of the past President, without discussing with the members, the closure was annulled.
+The track is opened for the public as of September 29, 2023.

+2025 Annual General Meeting

+An Annual General Meeting was held on the evening of Aug.
+28, 2025 at the facility and prior to the beginning of the Fall 2025/Winter 2026 season.
+The executive member representing the Board covered a number of topics.
+At the conclusion of the presentation and in light of the circumstances presented in the report a motion was made and seconded to close the Forest City Velodrome Association.
+This was based on a recommendation of the Board.
+After a vote of the members present the executive announced that FCV will cease operation.
+Members received an email today from the executive confirming this closure of the FCV.